coconauts/pizzaypeli/claude_log/prompts.md

   Since we now have two pages, "upcoming" and "previously shown", we should add a header to the page with navigation links to access them.

   ![1](claude_log/1.png)

+  3. Can we extract the css on a static file?